tatonetti-lab/VenomKB/README.md

 # README
-A web app version of VenomKB knowledge base for aggregating and identifying therapeutic uses of animal venoms and venom compounds.
+A web app version of VenomKB - a knowledge base for aggregating and identifying therapeutic uses of animal venoms and venom compounds.

 ## Installing the app

 0. ```npm install```
 0. Configure mongo

-## Mongo DB setup
+## MongoDB setup

-Local mongo

-Mongo in the cloud
-Don't do this step

-schema definitions
+Currently, the database is on an unsecured AWS EC2 server located at mongodb://54.198.136.17/venomkb-staging

+Once things are tightened up a bit, we will secure this.

 ## Running the app

-There are two ways to run the app.
+There are two ways to run the app:

 0. ```npm start```
 0. ```mongod``` to start the mongo service if you are using a local server. ... add configuration file ... goto mongodb setup
 0. ```npm run "api"``` to start the api.

-## Test it
+## Run tests
 ```
 npm test
 ```

-## View It
+## View a sample database record

 http://localhost:3000/protein

 ## Build it

 ```
-npm run "build" and the files will be deposited into the /index/dist/ folder
+`npm run build` and the files will be deposited into the /index/dist/ folder
 ```

 ## Reserved Files